-As a smart VUH is a part of a smart university and is based on the same major components (such as software systems, technology, hardware, smart curriculum and pedagogy [3]), we will look at how these components support learning in the context of the virtual St. Olav's hospital in the following:
+As a smart VUH is a part of a smart university and is based on the same major components (such as software systems, technology, hardware, smart curriculum and pedagogy [3]), we will in the following look at how these components support learning in the context of virtual St. Olav's hospital:

 Software systems and technology.
 The students appreciated the realism of the VUH facilities.
-Even if there are clear limitations when developing a smart VUH using commercial virtual worlds like SL, the students' evaluation showed that this did not hamper the possibility of making virtual representations that fulfill the expectation of mirroring real life [7, 8].
-Due to different standards in the appearance in the virtual hospital (e.g., the inpatient ward which the student found most realistic had been given most resources to be developed) it can be suggested that, although the overall impression is good, it is possible to improve it further.
+Even if there are clear limitations when developing a smart VUH using commercial virtual worlds like SL, the students' evaluation shows that this did not hamper the possibility to make virtual representations that fulfill the expectation of mirroring real life [7, 8].
+Due to different standards in the appearance in the virtual hospital (e.g., the inpatient ward which the student found most realistic had been given most resources to be developed) it can be suggested that although the overall impression is good, it is possible to improve it further.
 In particular, the major direction for improvement would be more natural interaction with the environment, such as performing examinations on the patient and operating the equipment.
-Another central aspect is the quality of voice/sound communication in SL as well as other virtual worlds.
+Another central aspect is the quality of voice / sound communication in SL and other virtual worlds.
 High quality sound is paramount for team and communication training.
 This illustrates the need for exploring additional software systems and platforms as well as more optimal ways of integration with hardware components.
-Also, creating adaptive solutions for presenting students with better and personalized instructions, educational content, scheduling and feedback would alleviate some of the problems we have experienced during the role-play.
+Also, creating adaptive solutions for presenting students with better and personalized instructions, educational content, scheduling and feedback would alleviate some of the problems we have experienced during the roleplay.

 Hardware.
 The most limiting hardware aspect turned out to be the VR goggles [13].
 Despite the fact that the majority of the students felt that the use of VR goggles made the experience more realistic and allowed them to be more immersed in the role-play, almost all of them reported 'cyber sickness'.
-This is a practical problem that must be solved to be able to take full advantage of the higher level of immersion.
-The 'cyber sickness' is likely to be remedied by using the new consumer versions of the VR goggles, rather than the development kits we used, which includes better tracking solutions.
-In addition, with the use of more powerful, stationary computers, as opposed to laptops, we might alleviate this.
-Other types of VR equipment, such as HTC Vive and Oculus Touch, should be tried out in order to investigate to what extent they provide adequate support for capturing hand movements essential for medical manipulations.
-Different hardware solutions for quality of sound/voice, but also for general communication and collaborative work support in VR, need to be explored.
-There should also be solutions for adjusting hardware interfaces and different devices/combinations of devices based on personal preferences, working mode (from home/in a lab), and the educational content (such as communication training vs. procedural training).
+This is a practical problem that must be solved to take full advantage of the higher level of immersion.
+The 'cyber sickness' is likely to be remedied by using the new consumer versions of the VR googles instead of the development kits we used, which includes better tracking solutions.
+In addition, more powerful, stationary computers as opposed to laptops we used might alleviate this.
+Other types of VR equipment, such as HTC Vive and Oculus Touch, should be tried out to investigate to what extent they provide adequate support for capturing hand movements essential for medical manipulations.
+Different hardware solutions for quality of sound/voice, but also for general communication and collaborative work support in VR need to be explored.
+There should also be solutions for adjusting hardware interface and different devices/combinations of devices based on personal preferences, working mode (from home/in a lab), and the educational content (such as communication training vs. procedural training).